DEI Resource Display

 Banned Books Week is an annual event bringing public awareness of censorship issues and celebrating the freedom to read.
-Our display spotlights current and historical attempts to censor books in libraries and schools because of the opinions expressed or the language used within them.
+Our display featured works targeted for censorship in libraries and schools because of the opinions expressed or the language used within them.
 While books have been and continue to be banned, in a majority of cases, the books have remained available.
 This happens only thanks to the efforts of librarians, teachers, students, and community members who stand up and speak out for the freedom to read.
+Read more about this awareness event.

 Previous Displays